 I was pretty excited at the prospect of a person who was actually connected to the late John Hughes reading a screenplay that is about John Hughes.
-But here is the thing about my screenplay: it kind of sucks.
+But here is the thing about my screenplay: it sucks.
 It does, you don't have to be nice.
-Over the past five years, I… Continue reading Screenplays and Books and Wet Dreams
+Over the past five years, I have fallen… Continue reading Screenplays and Books and Wet Dreams

 Wanna hear something sad?
 Well sad for me, maybe not for you.
 I haven't written a post about John Hughes since last September.
 I know.
 Oh sure, I wrote about breaking and entering The Breakfast Club High School in April, I threw in the screenplay posts here and there, then I defended him against an article Molly Ringwald… Continue reading Remember When I Used to Write About John Hughes?

 Last week I did something out of character for me all thanks to my husband, risk taker that he is.
 So on day one of my birthday week last Monday, Mike and I took the day off to have a date day as he was leaving on a business trip the following day for… Continue reading I Got Inside The Breakfast Club High School and Lived to Tell